-About 10% of people with symptomatic GERD have Barrett's esophagus.
-In some cases, it develops as an advanced stage of erosive esophagitis.
-While obesity, alcohol use, and smoking have all been implicated as risk factors for Barrett's esophagus, their role remains unclear.
-Only the persistence of GERD symptoms indicates a higher risk for Barrett's esophagus.
+Only 10% of people with symptomatic GERD have Barrett esophagus.
+While obesity, alcohol use, and smoking have all been implicated as risk factors for Barrett esophagus, their role remains unclear.
+Only the persistence of GERD symptoms indicates a higher risk for Barrett esophagus.

-Not all people with Barrett's esophagus have either esophagitis or symptoms of GERD.
-In fact, studies suggest that more than half of people with the condition have no GERD symptoms at all.
-Barrett's esophagus, then, is likely to be much more prevalent and probably less harmful than is currently believed.
-(Barrett's esophagus that occurs without symptoms can only be identified in clinical trials or in autopsies, so it is difficult to determine the true prevalence of this condition.)
+Not all people with Barrett esophagus have either esophagitis or symptoms of GERD.
+Most likely, more than half of people with the condition have no GERD symptoms at all.
+Barrett esophagus, then, is likely to be much more common and probably less harmful than is currently believed.

 Complications of Stricture